 Take a look at this yearly payroll calendar to get an idea of the due dates for reporting and paying payroll taxes.

 Before You Begin Processing Payroll

-Payroll is processed at the end of each payroll period (either weekly, bi-weekly, semi-monthly, or monthly).
+Payroll is processed at the end of each payroll period (weekly, bi-weekly, semi-monthly, or monthly).

 After You Prepare Paychecks

-After you have done the paycheck calculations and prepared a paycheck for each employees, you have some other tasks to complete before the payroll process for that pay period is complete.
+After you have done the paycheck calculations and prepared a paycheck for each employee, you have some other tasks to complete before the payroll process for that pay period is complete.

-Depending on the size of your payroll, you must make payroll tax deposits to the IRS on a semi-weekly or monthly basis for:
+Depending on the size of your payroll, you must make periodic payroll tax payments to the IRS and to state taxing entities.
+For federal payroll taxes, you must make payments on a semi-weekly or monthly basis for: